If you love Chalupas from Taco Bell, you will love this Homemade Mexican Chalupas recipe!

 Instructions

-- Heat the oil in a heavy duty shallow skillet such as a cast iron skillet.
+- Heat the oil in a heavy-duty shallow skillet such as a cast-iron skillet on medium heat.

 - In a large mixing bowl, add the flour, baking powder, salt, and shortening.
 Use a fork to mix the ingredients together.
 Pour the milk into the dry ingredients.
 Use a wooden spoon to mix ingredients in with the milk to form a ball of dough.